Charles Royal Johnson

 Charles Royal Johnson (born January 28, 1948) is an American mathematician specializing in linear algebra.
-He is a Class of 1961 professor of mathematics at College of William and Mary.
+He was a Class of 1961 professor of mathematics at College of William and Mary.
 The books Matrix Analysis and Topics in Matrix Analysis, co-written by him with Roger Horn, are standard texts in advanced linear algebra.

 Career

-Charles R. Johnson received a B.A. with distinction in Mathematics and Economics from Northwestern University in 1969.
+Johnson received a B.A. with distinction in Mathematics and Economics from Northwestern University in 1969.
 In 1972, he received a Ph.D. in Mathematics and Economics from the California Institute of Technology, where he was advised by Olga Taussky Todd; his dissertation was entitled "Matrices whose Hermitian Part is Positive Definite".
 Johnson held various professorships over ten years at the University of Maryland, College Park starting in 1974.
 He was a professor at Clemson University from 1984 to 1987.
-In 1987, he became a professor of mathematics at the College of William and Mary, where he remains today.
+He was a professor of mathematics at the College of William and Mary from 1987 to 2024.